IBM-Cloud/terraform-provider-ibm/website/docs/r/is_volume.html.markdown

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.
+- `catalog_offering` - (List) The catalog offering this volume was created from.
+If a virtual server instance is provisioned with a boot_volume_attachment specifying this volume, the virtual server instance will use this volume's catalog offering, including its pricing plan.If absent, this volume was not created from a catalog offering.

+  Nested scheme for `catalog_offering`:
+    - `version_crn` - (String) The CRN for this version of a catalog offering
+    - `plan_crn` - (String) The CRN for this catalog offering version's billing plan
+    - `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and provides some supplementary information.

+      Nested schema for `deleted`:
+        - `more_info`  - (String) Link to documentation about deleted resources.
 - `encryption_type` - (String) The type of encryption used in the volume [**provider_managed**, **user_managed**].
 - `health_reasons` - (List) The reasons for the current health_state (if any).